 A new guide, a long-form piece of content that’s gated, or a webinar are just some examples of content to promote.
 The reason being, these are all pieces of content you’ll want to see the most downloads or sign-ups from, so a dedicated eblast will be that extra necessary push.

 By bringing together informative and actionable copy and compelling visuals, your promo emails will get more eyes on the content you’re promoting and inspire more people to act.
-As always, make sure that the content you are promoting applies to the people you’re sending it to.
+An a/b test should be part of your process as well.
+An a/b test is when you switch up your content for a portion of the people receiving your emails.
+This help yous see kinds of copy encourage the most actions.
+And, as always, make sure that the content you are promoting applies to the people you’re sending it.
 For example, if you’re hosting a webinar on how agencies can prioritize content marketing, send your promos to your segmented agency list.
 It’s just another way of personalizing your approach and ensuring you have a higher success rate.

 Content truly is the fuel for your email marketing tactics.
 If you plan your email marketing with a clear understanding of what content you’ll need and how you’ll be using it, you’re sure to delight your subscribers and see better results from your efforts.